Who May Be Liable for Damages in a Crash with a Stolen Vehicle in Fort Worth?

 Despite the rarity of these cases, it is best to consider all your options when filing a claim for compensation involving a stolen vehicle.

-Will the Insurance Company Cover Damages?
+Will the Insurance Company Cover Damages in Fort Worth, Texas?

 Whether the insurance company will cover your damages after a stolen vehicle accident depends on the evidence in the case.
 If you can prove a vehicle owner could have avoided the theft of the vehicle, then the insurance company may be held responsible for paying out the claim.
 That does not mean they will quickly agree to a fair settlement.